Home

 Who Should Be Cautious?

-Also worth noting: pink salt contains no added iodine, unlike table salt.
-Iodine plays a role in thyroid health, so if pink salt is your main salt source, you may need to get iodine elsewhere (like seaweed, dairy, or iodized salt in cooking).
+Also, pink salt contains no added iodine, unlike table salt.
+Since iodine supports thyroid health, you may need to get it from iodized salt, seaweed, or dairy.

 Safe, Simple Ways to Keep It in Your Routine

-• Use it once per day, preferably in the morning
+• Use it once per day in the morning

-• Stick to small amounts (no more than ⅛ tsp per serving)
+• Stick to no more than ⅛ tsp

-• Don’t combine it with other salty foods or sports drinks
+• Don’t combine with salty snacks or sports drinks

-• Listen to your body—if you feel puffy or extra thirsty, scale back
+• Listen to your body: if you feel puffy, scale back

-When used with intention, pink salt becomes part of a habit—not a health risk.
+Used with intention, pink salt becomes a habit not a health hazard.

 A Small Shift That Stuck